 Kuching With Kids

 There are so many interesting places in Kuching, Malaysia that are excellent to go with kids.
-Within the city, hunting for cat statues and visiting the cat museum are both sure to get your youngsters excited.
+Within the city, hunting for cat statues and visiting the Cat Museum are both sure to get your youngsters excited.

 And then there’s the feeding of orangutans at Semenggoh Nature Reserve and all the fun at the Sarawak Cultural Village with the locals dressed in traditional clothing and their old-style, unusual, homes to be discovered.
+My kids loved the opportunity to get up on stage at the cultural village during the dance performance.

 You will not regret bringing your children for a holiday in Kuching, Malaysia.